IntelLabs/Hardware-Aware-Automated-Machine-Learning/EFTNAS/README.md

 ### Step 2.
 Training

-Once the weight importance scores and the NNCF configuration with the automatically generated search space are obtained, EFTNAS conducts NAS training utilizing based on the information from Step 1.
+Once the weight importance scores and the NNCF configuration with the automatically generated search space are obtained, EFTNAS conducts NAS training based on the information from Step 1.

 Due to the feature of BootstrapNAS, we need to manually set the epoch and learning rate for NAS training in the NNCF configuration (please refer to [BootstrapNAS.md](https://github.com/openvinotoolkit/nncf/blob/develop/nncf/experimental/torch/nas/bootstrapNAS/BootstrapNAS.md)